Kirschberg32/AiWeb/distributed_messageboard/ReadMe.md

 ## Files:
 ### Folders:
-* [instance](instance): Contains the sql database saving the registered channels for the local hub.
 * [static](static): Contains static files, like images or .css files
 * [templates](templates): Contains the html templates for the Client app.
 * [wsgi_files](wsgi_files): Contains the wsgi files for the server & the code with changed paths for the server.